scala/docs.scala-lang/_overviews/toolkit/web-server-input.md

 ## Handling form-encoded input

-To create an endpoint that handles the data provided in an HTML form, use `cask.postForm` annotation, give the endpoint method arguments with names corresponding to names of fields in the form and set the form method to `post`.
+To create an endpoint that handles the data provided in an HTML form, use the `@cask.postForm` annotation.
+Add arguments to the endpoint method with names corresponding to names of fields in the form and set the form method to `post`.

 {% tabs web-server-input-1 class=tabs-scala-version %}